No Re-Train, More Gain: Upgrading Backbones with Diffusion model for Pixel-Wise and Weakly-Supervised Few-Shot Segmentation: Methodology

 In this work, we define the upgrading problem within a series of models $\mathcal{G}=\{g_i\}_{i=1}^{n} = \{(Enc_{i}, Dec_{i})\}_{i=1}^{n}$, each differentiated by its backbone $Enc_{i}$, including backbone scale-up (e.g., RN50 to RN101~\cite{DBLP:conf/cvpr/HeZRS16}), backbone architecture transition (e.g., CNN~\cite{DBLP:conf/cvpr/HeZRS16} to ViT~\cite{DBLP:conf/iclr/DosovitskiyB0WZ21}), and variations in pre-training strategy (e.g., ImageNet~\cite{DBLP:conf/cvpr/DengDSLL009} to CLIP~\cite{radford2021learning}).
 Given the disparate feature spaces and dimensions across encoders, the conventional decoder $Dec_{i}$ tailored to $Enc_{i}$ cannot be directly stitched to another $Enc_{j}$.
 Our focus is on developing a strategy that allows for cross-backbone generalization without re-training.
 It's formulated as:

-where $\mathcal{L}$ is the training loss function, $\theta^{*}$ represents the optimized parameters of the universal decoder that training with a specific encoder $Enc_i$.
+where $\mathcal{L}$ is the training loss function, $\theta^{*}$ represents the optimized parameters of the universal decoder trained with a specific encoder $Enc_i$.
 The effectiveness of $\theta^{*}$ is then evaluated on unseen encoders $Enc_j$ on novel dataset $\mathcal {D}_{n}$ without any re-training through the performance metric $\mathcal{P}$ as:

 Moreover, we expand the FSS framework to accommodate a broader range of annotation types and to include ZSS tasks.
 The annotations $A_{s}$ extensively include mask $M_{s}$, bounding box $B_{s}$, and scribble $S_{s}$.
 We also extend it to ZSS task by allowing $K=0$ (no support images are available), and introducing text embedding $T_{s}$.
 Then the expanded support set $\hat{\mathcal{S}}$ is formulated as: